tomas-fryza/avr-course/labs/08-asm/README.md

 4. In assembly, program a function `void burst_asm(uint8_t length)` to generate a variable number of short pulses at output pin.
 Let the pulse width be the shortest one.
 Write the same function `void burst_c(uint8_t length)` in C and compare duration of both functions.
 Use a logic analyzer, verify the pulse width and calculate the CPU frequency accordingly.

+5. Draw a flowchart of function `void burst_c(uint8_t number)` which generates a variable `number` of short pulses (ie. combination of high and low levels) at output pin PB5.
+Let the pulse width be the shortest one without any delay.
+The image can be drawn on a computer or by hand.
+Use clear descriptions of the individual steps of the algorithms.

-5. In assembly, program your own delay function with one parameter that specifies the delay time in microseconds.
+6. In assembly, program your own delay function with one parameter that specifies the delay time in microseconds.
 Use a logic analyzer or oscilloscope to verify the correct function when generating pulses on the ATmega328P output pin.
 Use this function to generate the following acoustic tones: [C2, D2, E2, F2, G2, and A2](https://pages.mtu.edu/~suits/notefreqs.html).

-6. In assembly, program an interrupt service routine for Timer/Counter1 overflow.
+7. In assembly, program an interrupt service routine for Timer/Counter1 overflow.

-<a name="report"></a>

-## Post-Lab report
+8. In assembly, program the `uint8_t sop_asm(*uint8_t a, *uint8_t b, uint8_t length)` function to calculate the sum of the products of two integer vectors `a` and `b`, which have the same number of elements `length`.
+Transmit the SoP result via UART.
+For simplicity, consider only 8-bit sum and multiplication operations.

+   Write the same function `uint8_t sop_c(*uint8_t a, *uint8_t b, uint8_t length)` in C language and compare the duration of both functions using the file `.lss`.

-*Complete all parts of `LAB8-ASM > README.md` file (see Part 1.4) in Czech, Slovak, or English, push it to your GitHub repository, and submit a link to this file via [BUT e-learning](https://moodle.vutbr.cz/).
-The deadline for submitting the task is the day before the next lab, i.e. in one week.*
+9. Finish all (or several) experiments, upload them to your GitHub repository, and submit the project link via [BUT e-learning](https://moodle.vutbr.cz/).
+The deadline for submitting the assignment is the day prior to the next lab session, which is one week from now.

-*Vypracujte všechny části ze souboru `LAB8-ASM > README.md` (viz Část 1.4) v českém, slovenském, nebo anglickém jazyce, uložte je na váš GitHub repozitář a odevzdejte link na tento soubor prostřednictvím [e-learningu VUT](https://moodle.vutbr.cz/).
-Termín odevzdání úkolu je den před dalším laboratorním cvičením, tj. za jeden týden.*

 <a name="references"></a>